IliasPap/MedicalZooPytorch/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/black0017/MedicalZooPytorch/blob/master/Quickstart_MedicalZoo.ipynb)
 ![](https://img.shields.io/github/license/black0017/MedicalZooPytorch)

 We strongly believe in open and **reproducible deep learning research**.
-Our goal is to implement an open-source medical image segmentation library of state of the art 3D deep neural networks in PyTorch.
-We also implemented a bunch of data loaders of the most common medical image datasets. **The first stable release of our repository is almost ready.**  This project started as an MSc Thesis and is currently **under further development.**

-Although this work was initially focused on **3D multi-modal brain MRI segmentation** we are slowly adding more architectures and data-loaders.
+Our goal is to implement an open-source **medical image segmentation library of state of the art 3D deep neural networks in PyTorch**.
+We also implemented a bunch of data loaders of the most common medical image datasets.
+This project started as an [MSc Thesis](https://nemertes.lis.upatras.gr/jspui/handle/10889/12754 "MSc thesis link") and is currently **under further development.** Although this work was initially focused on **3D multi-modal brain MRI segmentation** we are slowly adding more architectures and data-loaders.
+We are currently working toward a **stable beta release**.
+Please Watch our Github repository for releases to be notified.
 Stay tuned! **More** updates are coming...

 ## Quick Start
 - If you want to quickly understand the fundamental concepts, we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article"), which provides a high level overview of all the aspects of medical image segmentation and deep learning.
+For more background in Deep Learning in MRI advice [this](https://nemertes.lis.upatras.gr/jspui/handle/10889/12754 "MSc thesis link").
 - Alternatively, you can create a **virtual environment** and install the requirements.
 Check the installation folder for more instructions.
 - You can also take a quick glance at the [manual](./manual/README.md).
 - If you do not have a capable environment or device to run this projects then you could give Google Colab a try.
 It allows you to run the project using a GPU device, free of charge.
 You may try our Colab demo using this notebook:[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/black0017/MedicalZooPytorch/blob/master/Quickstart_MedicalZoo.ipynb)